-(Last Updated on : 22/01/2014)
+(Last Updated on : 08/07/2017)

-Until a few decades ago, the telephone service in India was at its developing stages.
-There was only about one telephone for every 200 persons.
-Telephone service was considered to be a luxury, and accorded a low priority by government policy-makers.
-This point of view was replaced, beginning in the mid-1980s, with a vision that telecom services are essential for the sectors like business and industry
+Until a few decades ago, telephone service in India was at its developing stages.
+There was only about one telephone for every 200 people.
+Telephone service was considered to be a luxury and was accorded a low priority by government policy-makers.
+This point of view was replaced in the beginning of the mid-1980s with a vision that telecom services are essential for the sectors like business and industry

-The Indian Telecommunication industry witnessed a turning point in the rise of Bangalore as a technopolis and for India's software exports.
-With the passage of time, a large population aimed at a rise in consumers' income and their financial spending owed to strong economic growth that have helped make India the fastest-growing telecom market in the world.
-The first and largest operator is the state-owned organisation of BSNL, which is also the 7th largest telecom company in the world in terms of its number of subscribers.
-BSNL was created by corporatisation of the previous DTS (Department of Telecommunication Services), a government unit responsible for provision of telephony services.
-Subsequently, after the telecommunication policies were renewed to allow private operators, companies such as Tata Indicom, Bharti Telecom, Vodafone, MTNL, Idea and BPL eventually entered the space.
+-owned organization namely, BSNL (Bharat Sanchar Nigam Limited).
+It is the 7th largest telecom company in the world in terms of its number of subscribers.
+BSNL was created by corporatization of the previous DTS (Department of Telecommunication Services), a government unit responsible for the provision of telephony services.
+Subsequently, after the telecommunication policies were renewed to welcome private operators, companies such as Tata Indicom, Bharti Telecom, Vodafone, MTNL (Mahanagar Telephone Nigam Limited), Idea and BPL eventually entered Indian telecommunications.